Your adventure starts today, close to Liverpool (or optionally, Glasgow)

 From here you cut into the mountains, climbing to stunning vistas of this vast empty landscape on a small trail road.
-An optional off road trail on a private estate skirts Loch Badanloch, and takes you to an area few have explored.
 Keep an eye out for Stags, as you transit this remote and magical place that exudes the spirit of Scotland.

 Heather and bracken hillsides, lead towards Kildonan lodge, and its tiny rail crossing, to cross the River Helmsdale, with the option to head to the Forsinard Flows reserve, a haven for birdlife.